NtimYeboah/laravel-database-trigger/README.md

 ## Usage
-When the package is installed, `make:trigger` artisan command is added to the list of artisan commands.
-To generate a trigger migration file, use the `make:trigger` command.
-The command requires the name of the trigger and you have to supply the name of the event object table, action timing and the event that activates the trigger.
+Create a trigger migration file using the `make:trigger` artisan command.
+The command requires the name of the trigger, name of the event object table, action timing and the event that activates the trigger.

 ```bash
 $ php artisan make:trigger after_users_update
 ```

+### Event object table
+The event object table is the name of the table the trigger is associated with.

+### Action timing
-Possible values for action timing are `after` and `before`.
+The activation time for the trigger.
+Possible values are `after` and `before`.

+`after` - Process action after the change is made on the event object table.
+`before` - Process action prior to the change is made on the event object table.

+### Event
-Possible values for event are `insert`, `update` and `delete`.
+The event to activate trigger.
+A trigger event can be `insert`, `update` and `delete`.

+`insert` - Activate trigger when an insert operation is performed on the event object table.
+`update` - Activate trigger when an update operation is performed on the event object tabble.
+`delete` - Activate trigger when a delete operation is performed on the event object table.

-For example, a trigger that uses `after_users_update` as a name, `users` as event object table name, `after` as action timing and `update` as event, the following trigger migration will be generated.
+The following trigger migration file will be generated for a trigger that uses `after_users_update` as a name, `users` as event object table name, `after` as action timing and `update` as event.

 ```php

 use Illuminate\Database\Migrations\Migration;
 use NtimYeboah\LaravelDatabaseTrigger\TriggerFacade as Schema;